Quasisymmetric Embeddability of Weak Tangents: Gromov hyperbolic spaces and groups

-Theorem $1.1$ in \cite{Me14} gives a local rigidity result about the limit sets of Kleinian groups which are Schottky sets.
+The following theorem from \cite{Me14} illustrates a local rigidity result about the limit sets of Kleinian groups which are Schottky sets.

 \begin{Theorem}[Merenkov] Suppose that $\Gamma$ and $\tilde{\Gamma}$ are Kleinian groups whose limit sets $S$ and $\tilde{S}$ are Schottky sets, respectively.
 We assume that $\Gamma$ act on $S$ and $\tilde{\Gamma}$ act on $\tilde{S}$ as uniform convergence groups.
-If $f : A \to S$ is a quasiconformal map defined on an open (in relative topology) connected subset $A$ of $S$, then f has to be the restriction of a M\"obius transformation that takes $S$ onto $\tilde{S}$. \end{Theorem} Recall that a \emph{Schottky set} is a compact subset of $\mathbb{S}^2$ whose complement is a union of at least three open round discs whose closures have empty intersection.
-The original theorem in \cite{Me14} only requires that the Kleinian groups act on their limit sets cocompactly on triples, but this is equivalent to the group acting as a uniform convergence group.
+If $f : A \to S$ is a quasiconformal embedding defined on an open (in relative topology) connected subset $A$ of $S$, then f has to be the restriction of a M\"obius transformation that takes $S$ onto $\tilde{S}$. \end{Theorem} Recall that a \emph{Schottky set} is a compact subset of $\mathbb{S}^2$ whose complement is a union of at least three open round discs whose closures have empty intersection.
+The original theorem in \cite{Me14} requires that the Kleinian groups act on their limit sets cocompactly on triples, but this is equivalent to that the group acting as a uniform convergence group.
 See \cite{GM87} for a reference.
+The original theorem also requires $f$ to be a quasiregular map, which is equivalent to a quasiconformal embedding.